Musk says may need $30 billion to keep Starlink in orbit

 Starlink, an array of low-orbit satellites offering high-speed, low-latency connectivity, is already offering a trial service and aims to cover the world, except for the north and south poles, starting in August, Musk said.

-It has more than 1,500 satellites aloft and is operating in about a dozen countries, adding more every month, with Musk forecasting that total customer numbers would reach half a million over the next 12 months, from 69,000 now.
+It has more than 1,500 satellites aloft and is operating in about a dozen countries, adding more every month.
+Musk forecast total customer numbers would reach half a million over the next 12 months, from 69,000 now.

 Some analysts question whether satellite internet can be a viable business model because it mainly targets remote areas, where there may not be enough people able to pay the high tariffs needed to recoup the investment costs.